Drive, fly or roll – with electrons

 The result is a defect- and distortion-free dissimilar weld.

 Electron Beam Welding is one of the widely used processes in industries for joining dissimilar materials.
-Due to the very fine beam (less than 100µm) and the ability of an exact beam positioning using the SEM mode, the composition of the melt can be controlled.
+Due to the very fine beam and the ability of an exact beam positioning using the SEM mode, the composition of the melt can be controlled.
 This avoids incomplete side wall fusion and an uncontrolled growth of inter metallic phases which would lead to cracks.
-In (b) you see some examples of dissimilar welds: aluminum to copper, aluminum to steel and nickel-base-alloy to carbon steel.
+In the pictures below some examples of dissimilar welds are shown: aluminum to copper, aluminum to steel and nickel-base-alloy to carbon steel.